 - Wash often enough to keep contaminates from forming or building up. - Avoid the use of bleach or chlorides to clean aluminum, stainless steel, or nearby components.
 Chlorides can leach into the metal when used nearby. - Avoid abrasive cleaning products.
 For anodized aluminum products, NEVER use steel or brass wool, wire brushes, polishing wheels, rubbing or polishing compounds.
-These items will remove the anodizing and will lead to pitting.

-Pay close attention when cleaning the pipe and tubing directly beneath the top or canvas.
+These items will remove the anodizing and will lead to pitting. - Pay close attention when cleaning the pipe and tubing directly beneath the top or canvas.
 These areas do not receive the natural rinsing action of rainwater.
 The area is shielded from the sun and does not dry as completely or as quickly as the rest of the frame.
 It is often overlooked when cleaning the boat.
 This area is likely to be the first place that staining or pitting will occur.

-15. Electronic Schematics
+15. Electrical Schematics

 The following schematic drawings will provide a reference for you if you need to trace the wiring or electronic components on your boat.
-Schematics 1-4 provide data on the battery panel, main harness, bilge and the forward deck harness.
-Schematics 5-7 provide data on the console/helm and hard-top.
+Schematics 1-6 provide data on the battery panel, main harness, bilge harness, forward deck harness, aft accessory harness and electric head harness.
+Schematics 7-9 provide data on the console/helm and hard top.